brontosaurusrex/brontosaurusrex.github.io/_posts/2025-05-28-Colorize-some-string-based-on-its-hash.md

 should always come out as pink.
 Run without parameters for random string.
 Not all terminals will support that (they have to be truecolor or something).

+## Some thoughts

 ![actually](/media/actually.png)

 For the purposes of similar brightness between generated colors one could just do:
 - hue from hash (instead of rgb), getting range 0-359 (hue=$(($hash % 360)).
 - make sat and light static (sat=someValue, light=someOtherValue)
 - Convert that HSL to RGB (see chatgpt generated formulas for that)

+### Why not just use crc32, which seems to be decimal

+    echo "woot woot woot" | cksum | cut -d ' ' -f1                                                                   ~
+    3828101319 # =hash

+and then just hash % 360 to get a hue.

+## Notes

+Both md5sum and cksum are part of coreutils (should be present on any debianish system).
+Btw: Speed difference seems insignificant.